Eminem’s Surprise Album ‘Kamikaze’ Tops Charts In US And On Track To Break Records In Britain

 After the surprise release of hip-hop artist Eminem’s 10th full-length album Kamikaze on August 31, Forbes now reports that the artist is on the verge of breaking records worldwide.
-As shared by Inquisitr last week, the album’s release came out of nowhere, without promotional publicity, unlike his previous album, Revival, which was released in 2017.
+As shared by The Inquisitr last week, the album’s release came out of nowhere without promotional publicity – unlike his previous album, Revival, which was released in 2017.

 While Revival was Marshall Mathers’ (a.k.a.
 Eminem’s) 8th consecutive album to debut at the No. 1 spot on the Billboard 200 last year, it did not receive the same usual enthusiasm from fans and critics as his past work.
 It also only received half the sales income as the previous album.
 However, Revival’s Billboard rank made Eminem the first artist in US history to top the charts with eight consecutive albums.